Michail Antonio: 2021–22 season

 On 15 August 2021, Antonio scored his 47th Premier League goal for the club, in a 4–2 victory away to Newcastle United, in West Ham United's opening match of the 2021–22 season.
-The goal drew him level with the club's all time record top scorer in the Premier League era, Paolo Di Canio.
+The goal drew him level with the club's all-time record top scorer in the Premier League era, Paolo Di Canio.
 On 23 August, he scored a brace in West Ham's 4–1 home win against Leicester City to eclipse Di Canio's record.
-His goal celebration involved him running to the substitutes’ bench and hoisting a cardboard cut-out of himself above his head, drawing inspiration from actors Patrick Swayze and Jennifer Grey in the musical movie Dirty Dancing.
+His goal celebration involved him running to the substitutes' bench and hoisting a cardboard cut-out of himself above his head, drawing inspiration from actors Patrick Swayze and Jennifer Grey in the musical film Dirty Dancing.

 On 10 September 2021, he was named as Premier League Player of the Month for August 2021.
-Antonio scored West Ham’s first goal in a 2–0 win against Dinamo Zagreb, on 16 September in their opening game in the 2021–22 UEFA Europa League group stage.
-It was West Ham’s first goal in major European competition since 1999.
+Antonio scored West Ham's first goal in a 2–0 win against Dinamo Zagreb, on 16 September in their opening game in the 2021–22 UEFA Europa League group stage.
+It was West Ham's first goal in major European competition since 1999.

 On 25 September 2021, Antonio was subjected to racist abuse by a Leeds United supporter during a game a Elland Road.
 The offender was banned from attending any football match for four years after he was convicted of two offences at a trial at Leeds Magistrates' Court and given an eight-week prison sentence, suspended for 12 months.

-On 7 January 2022, Antonio signed a new two and a half year deal with West Ham United, with the option to extend a further year.
+On 7 January 2022, Antonio signed a new two-and-a-half-year deal with West Ham, with the option to extend a further year.

+2022–2025

+On 7 June 2023, Antonio played in the 2023 UEFA Europa Conference League final, against Fiorentina in Prague.
+West Ham won their first trophy in 43 years with a 2–1 victory.
+He scored seven goals on the way to the final, including both goals away to AEK Larnaca of Cyprus in the last-16 first leg, another brace in a 4–1 home win over Gent in the quarter-finals, and the winning goal in the first leg of the semi-final against AZ Alkmaar of the Netherlands.

+On 20 August 2023, after stories linking him with a summer move away from the club, Antonio scored his first goal of the season in a 3–1 win over London rivals Chelsea.

+On 30 June 2025, Antonio left West Ham first team when his contract expired.
+In August 2025, he continued his rehabilitation with the support of West Ham following a road traffic accident in December 2024.
+He began training and later played for West Ham U21 in the league opening match on 18 August against Nottingham Forest U21.